 The Parramatta River has had a long and complex history.
 From its origins as a dry valley over 15,000 years ago, to its integral part of Aboriginal life and culture and significant industrial and urban development over the past 200 years, the river has experienced many changes.
 The purpose of the Parramatta River Masterplan is to protect this iconic river to ensure its future for many generations to come.

 The Parramatta River Catchment Group (PRCG) acknowledges Aboriginal and Torres Strait Islander peoples as the traditional custodians of our land – Australia.
 We also pay our respects to Elders past and present.

 Aboriginals have had a close connection with the Parramatta River for thousands of years.
 The river provided a rich source of food and transport and was the location for many significant cultural and social practices.

-According to information obtained from council websites listed below, there are about 29 clan groups of the Sydney metropolitan area, referred to collectively as the Eora Nation, which means ‘here’ or ‘from this place’.
+According to information obtained from council websites listed below, there are approximately 30 clan groups of the Sydney region, referred to collectively as Darug.
 Several clans lived along the Parramatta River and into Western Sydney.
 They include, but are not limited to: